 In the procedures, SMF selects the UPF based on an ATSSS-Lite indication from the UE, and then the SMF requests the UPF for its Access Info data to be used with this MA PDU session.
 Access Info data includes communication parameters of how the UPF may be reached, such as IP addresses, port numbers or FQDNs, credentials, security keys and other relevant information depending on the used steering functionality, i.e. MP-QUIC.
 One Access Info data may be associated with one MA PDU session, and it is steering functionality specific.
 In addition, the Access Info data is dynamic in nature, and it may have lifetime during which the UPF is reachable for the UE to establish a secure connection via the NIN3A.
 If the UE has not managed to establish a secure connection within the given timeframe, then the given Access Info data is expired, and the UE needs a new one by requesting PDU Session modification from the SMF (as shown in Figure 6.2.7.3 2).
 It is the UPF's responsibility to provision and monitor this lifetime.

+Clause 6.2.7.2.4 describes how the 5GS handles the situation in which, after a certain MA PDU Session with NIN3A has been established, the UE becomes unreachable via 3GPP access and/or the 3GPP access becomes unavailable for that UE.

-6.2.7.2.1 Option 1: ATSSS capable AMF
+6.2.7.2.1 Enhancement to MA PDU Session Establishment, Option 1: ATSSS capable AMF

 This option assumes that the AMF supports ATSSS-Lite.